BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Experiment and Data Acquisition

 \subsection{Experimental Setup and Paradigm}

-Concurrent EEG and motion data was collected from the users during biceps-curl task.
-At the beginning of experiment, participants were in standing position with 2 Kg dumbbell holding in their right hand.
-A monitor was positioned 1.8 m away in front of them for showing the experimental paradigm.
-Participants were standing in balanced upright posture with dumbbell in their right hand.
-We designed the experiment in PsychoPy \cite{peirce2007psychopy} for instructing the participant for initiating the biceps-curl movement.
-Each trial begin with a cross appearing on the center screen along with a beep sound, indicating the start of the trial.
-After a couple of seconds, a visual cue appeared on the screen to instruct the participant to initiate the biceps-curl.
+Concurrent EEG and motion data were collected from the users during the biceps-curl task.
+At the beginning of the experiment, participants were in a standing position with a 2 Kg dumbbell holding in their right hand.
+A monitor was positioned 1.8 m away in front of them to show the experimental paradigm as shown in Fig. \ref{exp}.
+Participants stood in a balanced upright posture with the dumbbell in their right hand.
+We designed the experiment in PsychoPy \cite{peirce2007psychopy} to instruct the participant for the initiation of biceps-curl movement.
+Each trial begins with a cross appearing on the center screen and a beep sound, indicating the start of the trial.
+After a couple of seconds, a visual cue appeared on the screen to instruct the participant to initiate the biceps curl.
 The biceps-curl was performed in the motion execution phase.
-Each trial ended with resting phase of two seconds.
-Before the actual data acquisition, each participant performed a practice run for executing the task correctly.
-This practice run was not included for any consequent analysis.
+Each trial ended with a resting phase of two seconds.
+Before the data acquisition, each participant performed a practice run to execute the task correctly.
+This practice run was not included in any consequent analysis.
 We recorded 30 runs with 10 trials each for the biceps curl task.
-Inter-run rest was given to the participant for avoiding muscle fatigue.
+Inter-run rest was given to the participant to avoid muscle fatigue.